dpemmons/DOMulator/memory-bank/progress.md

 ## ✅ Recently Completed

+- **Detailed analysis and update of `standards/compliance/dom-compliance.md`**: Completed a comprehensive review and update of the DOM compliance matrix, documenting the current implementation status against the WHATWG DOM Living Standard (June 3, 2025).

 ### Testing Framework ⭐ **FULLY SELF-TESTED & COMPLETE**
 - **Complete Test Harness**: Full TestHarness with HTML loading, navigation, and assertions
 - **DOM Assertions**: Comprehensive assertion system for elements, documents, and interactions